National Welding League

 Disqualification:

-• If a Competitor is determined to be using unsafe practices that could cause harm to themselves, others, or the equipment, they may be disqualified.
+• If a competitor is determined to be using unsafe practices that could cause harm to themselves, others, or the equipment, they may be disqualified.

 • Violation of any rule may result in disqualification from the competition.